Ednnut/CashlyPay/README.md

     ```
     SQUARE_ACCESS_TOKEN=your-access-token
-    ADMIN_API_TOKEN=your-long-random-token
     ```

     - Replace the placeholder for `SQUARE_ACCESS_TOKEN` with your own production or sandbox credentials.
 For more help, see our [guide on how to get your credentials](https://developer.squareup.com/docs/orders-api/quick-start/step-1).
-    - `ADMIN_API_TOKEN` gates the sensitive management and invoice routes.
-Every client request to `/management/*` and `/invoice/*` must include either an `Authorization: Bearer <token>` header or an `x-api-key` header whose value matches this token.
-When the variable is omitted in development, the middleware allows all requests but logs a warning.
-Always define it in staging/production.

     **WARNING**: Remember to use your own credentials only for testing the sample app.
     If you plan to make a version of this sample app available for your own purposes,